Arts in Education

 Sing to Freedom: Music & Stories of the Underground Railroad

-This proven in-service workshop offers a “hands on – classroom ready” historical and musical workshop on the Underground Railroad.
-Teachers receive valuable tools for building the knowledge base of students through effective art based curriculum connected lessons designed to open classroom study to a more vibrant exploration of history, music and language.
-Copies of their highly praised CD “Steal Away,” and an extensive teaching guide are included.
+This tested and proven in-service workshop developed in collaboration with the staff of the John F. Kennedy Center provides a “hands on – classroom ready” historical and musical workshop on the Underground Railroad.
+Teachers receive valuable tools for building the knowledge base of students through effective art based curriculum connected lessons designed to open classroom study to a more vibrant exploration of history, music and language arts.
+Copies of the highly praised CD “Steal Away,” and an extensive teaching guide are included.